Sacred Flesh is a 2000 UK by Nigel Wingrove. Starring Sally Tremaine, Moyna Cope and Simon Hill.

 From IMDb.
 The Unrated version of Saw III differs from the theatrical version:

-The flashback fight scene between Amanda and Eric is also extended.
+scene between Amanda and Eric is also extended.
 Amanda is shown hearing Eric's cries for his son, and seems distressed.
-While maneuvering in the corridor, Eric sneaks up on her and the fight resumes
+While maneuvering in the corridor, Eric sneaks up on her and the fight resumes from there.

 The Theatrical version was cut for a US R rating.
 The uncut version was released on UK DVD and is Unrated in the US.